 It was very spacious with plenty of storage – you can check out the room tour below to see it in more detail.

-We also loved some of the extra touches left by hotel staff in our room each day – LOADS of complimentary bottles of water (I hate, hate, hate when hotels don’t do this), and complimentary Elemis toiletries one night, followed by a Jumeirah soft toy and chocolates the next.
+We also loved some of the extra touches left by hotel staff in our room each day.
+This included LOADS of complimentary bottles of water (I hate, hate, hate when hotels don’t do this).
+There were complimentary Elemis toiletries one night, followed by a Jumeirah soft toy and chocolates the next.
 Fresh fruit was in our room on arrival, although it wasn’t refreshed, so was a bit soft by the end of two days.

 I also appreciated that there is a really nice, complimentary beach bag in the wardrobe, and after our first breakfast, we found hats had been left in our room – thoughtful little touches that do make you feel exceedingly well looked after.

-Our very favourite thing about the Jumeirah Beach though, was seeing the ocean view as we opened the curtains in the morning and looked through the floor to ceiling windows – our room had a view across the private beach below, the Burj al Arab, and the ocean beyond.
+Our very favourite thing about the Jumeirah Beach hotel though, was seeing the ocean view as we (electronically) opened the curtains in the morning and looked through the floor to ceiling windows – our room had a view across the private beach below, the Burj al Arab, and the ocean beyond.
 It was ridiculously beautiful.

-Breakfast at the hotel is also served buffet style, and there are plenty of other options available.
+Breakfast at the hotel is served buffet style, and there are plenty of options available.
 It was a bit chaotic and busy, so we grabbed a quick bite and then took a walk along the beach, to check out the sea and visit the hotel’s three swimming pools (there are additional pools available for executive guests).

-Perhaps most excitingly, the Jumeirah Beach Hotel is right next to the Wild Wadi water park is one of the biggest of its kind in Dubai, and guests at the hotel have free, unlimited access to the water park.
+Perhaps most excitingly, the Jumeirah Beach Hotel has its own water park!
+The Wild Wadi water park is one of the biggest of its kind in Dubai, and guests at the Jumeirah Beach hotel have free, unlimited access to the water park.